browserengineering/book/book/http.md

 header and don't close the socket afterward.
 Instead, save the socket, and if another request is made to the same server reuse the same socket instead of creating a new one.
-This will speed up repeated requests to the same server, which is common.
+This will speed up repeated requests to the same server, which are common.

 1-7 *Redirects*.
 Error codes in the 300 range request a redirect.
 When your browser encounters one, it should make a new request to the URL